 Disabilities at the University of Minnesota

-For starters, many faculty and staff members also use accommodations and experience disabilities.
-In addition:
+In addition, many faculty and staff members also use accommodations and experience disabilities.

 - Some people may not identify as disabled.

 - Others may not want to register with their local center.

 - Many people don't know that disability accommodations exist or apply to them.

 - Some people simply prefer not to talk about their disability.